shop eat play | live

 – Forges positive links with council

 Any person, registered company or charity/non-profit making organisation who is the occupier/leaseholder or where the property is empty and a lease does not exist, the owner, of the non-domestic rated property within the BID Area is liable for the BID Levy.
-It includes those who did not vote or voted no to the proposals and any business that has become eligible since the 18th September 2009 who is in the BID area and has a rateable value of over 7500 pounds based on their 2010 rateable value.
+It includes those who did not vote or voted no to the proposals and any business that has become eligible since the 18th September 2009 who is in the BID area and has a rateable value of over 7,500 pounds based on their current rateable value (the latest ratings list is dated from 2017).

 Yes, there are a few types of properties that are excluded from the BID levy such as:

-Those hereditaments with a rateable value of 7,500 pounds or less (based on the 2010 rateable values), commercial car parking spaces, aerials, mobile phone masts, advertising boards and hoardings
+Those hereditaments with a rateable value of 7,500 pounds or less (based on the current rateable values), commercial car parking spaces, aerials, mobile phone masts, advertising boards and hoardings.

-The 2010 NNDR listings which came into effect in April 2010 at the same time as the BID went live.
-These figures are available from www.voa.gov.uk
+Initially the 2010 NNDR listings which came into effect in April 2010 at the same time as the BID went live was applied.
+However, since then the revised 2017 NNDR listings have been published and are used as the basis of BID levy calculation.
+These figures are available from www.voa.gov.uk.

-South Worcestershire Shared Service (Revenues and Benefits) who collect on behalf of Worcester City Council sent eligible businesses a BID levy invoice on behalf of the BID company.
-The BID levy is paid directly through to South Worcestershire Shared Service (Revenues and Benefits) who are acting as agents for the levy collection.
+South Worcestershire Shared Service (Revenues and Benefits) who collect on behalf of Worcester City Council send eligible businesses a BID levy invoice on behalf of the BID company.
+This is typically in March for the year ahead.
+The BID levy is paid in full directly through to South Worcestershire Shared Service (Revenues and Benefits) who are acting as agents for the levy collection.
 This money is ring-fenced and then 100% is passed on from them to the Worcester BID.

 The South Worcestershire Shared Service (Revenues and Benefits) will send you a reminder.
 You will have a set number of days from the date shown on the notice to pay the reminder.
 If the BID levy remains outstanding after such a time, a final reminder will be sent.
 Then a summons will be issued for your appearance at the Worcester Magistrates Court where an application for a liability order and costs will be made.
 BID levy paying businesses do not want to allow freeloaders which is why we seek payment from all businesses.